High Earners: Optimize your job offer with expert salary negotiation coaching

 How it works

-As soon as your strategy fee payment is received, we'll get started by scheduling your kickoff call.
+Once you sign and return your Letter of Engagement, we'll get started by scheduling your strategy call.
 During this call, we will discuss your specific situation in detail and lay out our strategy for negotiating your offer.

 I'll negotiate your salary behind the scenes, consulting with you every step of the way to provide the best strategy to negotiate the best version of your job offer.

-Once we conclude our engagement, we will calculate the result fee—10% of the improvement in your first-year compensation—and arrange payment.
+Once we conclude our engagement, we will calculate the Improvement Component—10% of the improvement in your first-year compensation—and arrange payment for the Negotiation Fee.

 CASE STUDY: Taylor negotiated an additional $160,000 in annual compensation as an executive joining Alphabet